Dental Extractions on UWS of NYC

-Upper West Side Oral & Maxillofacial Surgery provides services for dental extractions in New York, NY.
+Upper West Side Oral & Maxillofacial Surgery provides services for dental extractions on the Upper West Side in New York, NY.
 Call 212-466-6984 to learn more and schedule your appointment.

 Dental damage and crowding are two of the most common reasons patients need tooth extractions.
 When a tooth is so damaged that restorative dentistry cannot be used to save it, it must be extracted in order to restore oral health and function.
 If you have crowding, you may need to have one or more teeth extracted to make room to accommodate movement during orthodontic treatment.
 No matter the reason for your tooth extraction, the method and recovery is the same.